eating-coleslaw/PS2-Scrims-Overlay/README.md

 # PS2 Scrims Script

 ![Overlay Example](https://i.imgur.com/qPJZbIN.png)
-_Disclaimer: 90% of this code was created by **Dylan C** (DylanNZ), **Jared H** (MonoNZ) and **Richard H** (Dalordish).
-I'm only responsible for the updated point rules and the streaming overlay._
+_Credit to to **Dylan C** (DylanNZ), **Jared H** (MonoNZ) and **Richard H** (Dalordish) for creating the initial versions of this script.
+I've reworked much of the business logic & UI, but their server backend's still going strong._

-## Running A Match
+## Getting Started

+### Requirements

+Make sure you have the latest [node.js](https://nodejs.org/en/) installed.
+This application requires at least Node 7.6.0 to run.

 ### Installation

-1. Make sure you have the latest [node.js](https://nodejs.org/en/) installed.
-This application requires at least Node 7.6.0 to run.

-2. Run `install.bat`.
+1. Run `install.bat`.
 When prompted, enter a password. **Remember this password**, as you'll need it to run any matches.

+   - If you have your own developer API key, feel free to use it, but the script doesn't make enough subsequent API calls for it to be necessary.

-   Alternatively navigate to the folder where the sccript's located, then
+   Alternatively, navigate to the folder where the script's located and run

    ```sh $
    npm install
    ```

-3. You will need to create 2 javascript files: ``api_key.js`` and ``password.js``.
-There are templates of both to show you what they should look like.
+Running install.bat will create create two javascript files: ``api_key.js`` and ``password.js``.
+If you later want to change your password or API key, update these files accordingly.

-Unless you want to change your password, you only need to complete the above steps once.
+Unless using a new version of the script, you only need to install it once.

+## Running A Match

 ### Starting The Script

 **IMPORTANT:** You need to restart the script *BEFORE **EVERY** MATCH*, regardless of how the match ended or if the script terminated with an error.
 Failing to do so may result in subsequent matches being scored incorrectly and other undesirable effects.

-3. Run ``start.bat``.
+1. Run ``start.bat``.
 Alternatively, run the following from the command line:

    ```sh $
    node bin/www